High Maintenance for the New

 Go down inside the tunnels.

 Give a thought to the underground, to the underworld.
+Not a kind nurturing thought.

 Just a clear, precise, cold, crisp as winter thought